StrangeLve/SimpleAlgoTrade/README.md

 1) The model has high variance, meaning that the performance on in-sample data is highly better than on out-of-sample data.
-There exist certain indication, that bigger sample size might decrease variance
+There exist certain indication, that bigger sample size might decrease the variance
 2) The model produces out-of-sample result which demonstrates a martingale process such that E[X_{n+1}|F_n] = X_{n}
 3) The model interpretation using partial dependency did not reveals strong